 Our Latest innovative introduction in the market supplanting traditional plywoods/boards in their uses and much beyond: Straton Integral PVC foam boards are chemically foamed, extruded rigid, light weight sheets with fine and homogenous closed cell structure and smooth finishes on both sides.

-PVC sheets are one of the most popular plastic kinds that are used in the construction and engineering industry and have high hardness and mechanical properties that enhances with the increasing molecular weight but decreases with the rising temperature.
-Our PVC Boards possesses such physical properties that provide designers with an array of options while designing new products and developing solutions as it also acts as a replacement or refurbishment material.
-It is an upward trend for PVC foam board suppliers in India as the customers using plywood boards are now switching preference.
+PVC Plastic sheet is one of the most popular kind that is used in the construction and engineering industry and have high hardness and mechanical properties that enhances with the increasing molecular weight but decreases with the rising temperature.
+Our PVC/WPC Boards possesses such physical properties that provide designers with an array of options while designing new products and developing solutions as it also acts as a replacement or refurbishment material.
+It is an upward trend for WPC board manufacturer in India as the customers using plywood boards are now switching preference.
 On the contrary, PVC boards are lighter, less operative-expensive and offer many performance advantages.
-PVC panels are easy to install, water-proof, maintenance-free and are available in various textures, patter and design.
+PVC/WPC panels are easy to install, water-proof, maintenance-free and are available in various textures, patter and design.

 PVC Signs boards, letter displays, decoration of shops, windows, PVC exhibition stands etc.

 Shop fitting, interior decoration, zones of high humidity (bathroom etc.) air-conditioning and ventilation systems, heat and sound insulation, PVC shutter ply etc.

 Benches, PVC doors, windows, PVC tables, counters, PVC cabinets, PVC wardrobes, shelves, cots, dressing tables etc.

 Instant solution for your need of Houses, Site Offices, Class Rooms, Bath Rooms, Hospitals, Camp Sites, Terrace Rooms, Beach Houses, Security Rooms, Cellular Phone Shelters, Farm Houses etc.